Patent Retrieval: A Literature Review: Patent Retrieval Methods

 \subsubsection{Keyword-based Methods}

 This set of techniques retrieves relevant documents by looking for exact matches between search query term(s) and the target data. keyword search operates under the closed vocabulary assumption where vocabulary is derived solely from terms that appear in the target search data.
-Table 3 shows some keyword-based methods along with their performance results on benchmark datasets.
+Table \ref{tbl:kw-retrieval} shows some keyword-based methods along with their performance results on benchmark datasets.
 Keyword-based techniques differ in: 1) which elements of the target data are indexed, 2) which query terms are selected/removed, 3) the relative weights of such terms, and 4) the match scoring function.

 \textbf{Query Reduction (QR):} the rationale behind QR approaches is intuitive as patents are very long documents with several sections.
 Querying with the whole document would be impractical and inefficient.
-Some QR methods are position-based; they select relevant terms based on their position in the patent document \cite{verberne2009prior,d2010clef,wanagiri2010prior,magdy2009exploring,mahdabi2011building}.
-For example, Verberne and D'hondt \cite{verberne2009prior} used only terms from the {\it claims} section on the CLEF-IP 2009 collection.
+Some query reduction methods are position-based; they select relevant terms based on their position in the patent document \cite{verberne2009prior,d2010clef,wanagiri2010prior,magdy2009exploring,mahdabi2011building}.
+For example, \cite{verberne2009prior} used only terms from the {\it claims} section on the CLEF-IP 2009 collection.
 However, the results were moderate in terms in MAP compared to other runs on the same collection.

-Magdy et al. \cite{magdy2009exploring} experimented using text from different sections of the topic patent on the CLEF-IP 2009 collection.
+\cite{magdy2009exploring} experimented using text from different sections of the topic patent on the CLEF-IP 2009 collection.
 The authors used various combinations of sections including: 1) short sections such as {\it title, abstract}, first line of the {\it description}, first sentence of the {\it claims}, and 2) lengthy sections such as the {\it description} and the {\it claims}.
 The authors assigned different weights to each section manually.
 Their best scores were achieved using a combination of all short sections and post-filtering retrieved documents keeping only those that share the same IPC classification code with the topic patent.
 The main challenge with such approach is how to assign the respective weight of each section automatically.
 Moreover, IPC filtering wouldn't be possible when only partial patent application is available for prior art search.